dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 identifying how society changes as a whole.
 As we become familiar with the needs, desires and dreams of others, We can begin to construct a general idea of how society changes.
-If we become intimately familiar with how upcoming technologies will change the world we can anticipate problems and opportunities.
+If we become intimately familiar with how upcoming technologies will change the world, We can anticipate problems and opportunities.
 If we have the right data streams, analyze them properly and push out changes in a methodic way, we can all make more use of our individual capacity for change.